 The technological advances in mass spectrometry allow us to collect more comprehensive data with higher quality and increasing speed.
 With the rapidly increasing amount of data generated, the need for streamlining analyses becomes more apparent.
 Proteomic data is known to be often affected by systemic bias from unknown sources, and failing to adequately normalize the data can lead to erroneous conclusions.
 To allow researchers to easily evaluate and compare different normalization methods via a user-friendly interface, we have developed “proteiNorm”.

 The current implementation of proteiNorm accommodates preliminary filter on peptide and sample level, followed by an evaluation of several popular normalization methods and visualization of missing value.
 The user then selects an adequate normalization method and one of several imputation methods used for the subsequent comparison of different differential abundance/expression methods and estimation of statistical power.
-The application of proteiNorm and interpretation of its results is demonstrated on a Tandem Mass Tag mass spectrometry example data set, where the proteome of three different breast cancer cell lines was profiled with and without Hydroxyurea treatment.
+The application of proteiNorm and interpretation of its results is demonstrated on a Tandem Mass Tag mass spectrometry example data set, where the proteome of three different breast cancer cell lines was profiled with and without hydroxyurea treatment.

 With proteiNorm, we provide a user-friendly tool to identify an adequate normalization method and to select an appropriate method for a differential abundance/expression analysis.